The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 For human beings, memory and recall are some of our greatest survival tools.
 This is known as Adaptive memory.
 It is extremely beneficial to survival to remember where predators and food are more likely to be.

-As a result, human beings evolved more towards avoiding threats than maximizing opportunity.
+As a result, human beings evolved more towards avoiding threats than maximizing opportunities.
 A bird in the hand is worth more than two in the bush as far as human evolution is concerned.
 Really?

 The prospect of loss motivates us more than the possibility of gain.
 The sunk cost fallacy seems to be woven into our DNA.
 How many birds would have to be in the bush before we regularly risk running into Lions to gain the extra meals?

-A loss is more painful and memorable than the joy of possible gain.
+A loss is more painful and memorable than the joy of a possible gain.
 Witnessing a tribe member being devoured by Lions was much more painful and memorable than years of feasting on meals the extra birds would provide.

 The risk of loss aversion becomes real but can also be irrational.

 For example, many people who play The State Lottery only play when the Jackpot is at record highs.
-In their minds winning a few million is not worth the risk of almost certainly losing a few dollars.
+In their minds, winning a few million is not worth the risk of almost certainly losing a few dollars.

 The odds of winning are the same whether the Jackpot is 2 million or 800 million.
-The odds of having to share the Jack Pot actually go up the more people play.
-That means the odds of having to share large Jack Pots go up.
+The odds of having to share the Jackpot actually go up the more people play.
+That means the odds of having to share large Jackpots go up.

-The numbers work out the same but less adverse human beings don’t see it that way.
+The numbers work out the same, but less adverse human beings don’t see it that way.

 Hoping a situation will get better is almost always a losing strategy.